 “Teams are able to achieve performance in less time,” Rewalt said.
 “This reprioritization allows organizations to redeploy efforts to higher-value projects to ensure continuous optimization of campaigns to understand what really works.”

 4. Prepare for Future Growth

 Your CDP will introduce powerful new capabilities into your organization.
 After initial implementation, explore ways to build on existing use cases.

 “Test new audiences, try new things and determine new ways to make campaigns effective,” Rewalt said.
 “This is an iterative process that should be maintained on an ongoing basis.”

 For example, after implementing a CDP, brands can begin taking advantage of features such as predictive analytics to identify the likelihood of customer churn or uncover strategies proven to increase average order value.

 Keep in mind, your CDP may represent a very new approach to business operations for both technical and non-technical teams.
 Continuous education and support should be prioritized while teams adapt to new processes.

 Customer data platform implementation is not a one-and-done affair — it’s the introduction of a transformative technology that can grow alongside your business and support new CDP use cases over time.

 Learn More About Preparing For Customer Data Platform Implementation

-Download our Change Management Best Practices guide to understand how to support CDP implementation to maximize value.
+Download our latest CDP Market Guide to identify the right solution for your business in a rapidly evolving market and understand how to support CDP implementation to maximize value.